frenck/spook/documentation/integrations/homeassistant.md

 ### Unknown helper sources

-Many {term}`helpers <helper>` are built on top of another entity: a threshold on a sensor, a derivative on a counter, a group on a handful of switches.
-Spook reads each helper's own configuration to find the source entities it names, and raises a repair issue when one of them is unknown to Home Assistant.
+A number of {term}`helpers <helper>` are built on top of another entity: a threshold on a sensor, a derivative on a counter, a utility meter on an energy reading.
+Spook knows which twelve helper types store a source reference and where each one keeps it, reads that configuration, and raises a repair issue when a source is unknown to Home Assistant.

+Groups and min/max helpers are handled elsewhere on purpose.
+Both have a repair of their own that can do something better than reporting the problem, so this one stays out of their way.

 Reading the configuration rather than the running helper matters here: it means a helper whose entity failed to set up entirely is still checked, and that is exactly the helper most likely to be broken.